 Kodak Portra 400 vs. FujiFilm Provia 100f

 One of these is Kodak Portra 400 and the other is FujiFilm Provia 100f.
-Portra is Color Negative and Provia is E-6 slide film – both are great film that produce beautiful results but as you can see, have a very different look.
+Portra is Color Negative and Provia is E-6 slide film – both are great film that produces beautiful results but as you can see, have a very different look.
 Which is which and what film do you prefer?

 Portra 160 vs. Provia 100F